• Skip to main content

 EUE/Screen Gems

 This studio is where many of the interior shots are filmed, including all of the houses.
-It’s not open to the public, but the below video gives you an inside look into the Stranger Things sets.
+It’s not open to the public, but the video below gives you an inside look at the Stranger Things sets.
 The studio is also where Black Panther, Divergent, and The Hunger Games were filmed.

 175 Lakewood Way Southwest, Atlanta